Here’s where USyd lives - Honi Soit

 12,296 (32%) are not matched to an LGA, typically international students with overseas addresses listed in Sydney Student, or, more rarely, domestic students with PO boxes or misspelt addresses.
 A further 324 (0.8%) have interstate addresses.

-Many are unsurprisingly concentrated near campus, with the Sydney and Inner West LGAs home to almost a quarter of all students.
+Many are unsurprisingly concentrated near campus, with the City of Sydney and Inner West LGAs home to almost a quarter of all students.
 Geographically, students are otherwise relatively evenly distributed around the city.

 However, comparing student numbers to the general population of each LGA tells a very different story.